Green Transportation .info

 Concerns about the environment, health effects of burning fossil fuels, greenhouse gas emissions, energy security, oil supply, peak oil, land use, resource utilization and more are forcing us to reconsider the design of the transportation system.
 Many think we need a complete rethink of how we move our butts around town.

 We're experiencing the greatest transformation in the transportation system since the early 1900's when gasoline powered cars first triumphed over electric, also replacing horse-drawn carraiges.
-Lithium battery chemistries have enabled electrified transportation to finally catch up with gasoline, giving designers more vehicle design options and opening the door to ending the dominance of the oil industry.
+Lithium battery chemistries have enabled electrified transportation to finally start to be practical both for vehicle performance and economically.